Tamarawillis44/HealthCareDB/README.md

 ### Objective :

-the goal of this  design and implement a comprehensive databse to manage patient information appointments, and medical records in the healthcare industry.
+the goal of this  design and implement a comprehensive database to manage patient information appointments, and medical records in the healthcare industry.
 Additionally, perform data analysis to extract meningful insights from the data.

 # Skill Demonstrated: